ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 ALTER TABLE table_name FORGET PARTITION partition_expr
 ```

-Removes all data about empty partition from ZooKeeper.
-Query fails if partition is not empty.
+Removes all metadata about an empty partition from ZooKeeper.
+Query fails if partition is not empty or unknown.
 Make sure to execute only for partitions that will never be used again.

 Read about setting the partition expression in a section [How to set the partition expression](#how-to-set-partition-expression).